R. A. Mashelkar

 Societal Contributions

-He has been the Chairman of the Tata Affirmative Action Program (TAAP) Governing Council since 2012.
+Dr Mashelkar has been contributing to social causes all his life.
+He has chaired the Corporate Social Responsibility Committees of Reliance, Tata Motors, Godrej Agrovet, etc. He has been the Chairman of the Tata Affirmative Action Program (TAAP) Governing Council since 2012.
 TAAP supports programs to help scheduled casts, scheduled tribes and other deprived sections of the society.

 Since 2007, he has been the President of the International Longevity Centre, India, which focuses on the challenges of the elderly, especially the poor ones.